Home >> History, Ideology & Science

 Sam Vaknin, Ph.D. - 9/11/2013

-Social media, such as Tumblr.com, have become the playground of narcissists, psychopaths, and sadists who post extreme and, at times, illegal porn and revel in the reactions to it, thus garnering vicarious narcissistic supply.
+Social media, such as Tumblr.com and the cheap YouTube views, have become the playground of narcissists, psychopaths, and sadists who post extreme and, at times, illegal porn and revel in the reactions to it, thus garnering vicarious narcissistic supply.
 Via such postings, they express their rabid misogyny by objectifying women and subjecting them to humiliating subjugation and to aggression bordering on outright violence.

 Pretend Warrior Syndrome (PWS)

 Sasha Uzunov - 8/30/2013

 John Anthony Hines, aged 69, was recently found guilty in an Australian court of falsely acting as a Vietnam War veteran.
 Characters such as Hines evoke little sympathy from real-life veterans who have faced death or have had mates killed in battle.
 We tend to view military impostors as being con-men seeking financial gain or suffering from a psychological problem.
 I would like to offer a third explanation, even though I am not a qualified psychologist, biologist, anthropologist.
 However, I can only offer observations, anecdotal evidence and material that I have gleaned from the media.